UnCruise Adventures fleet

 - A day in Alaska might start with a canoe tour to view a glacier and end with kayaking under the midnight sun.
 In Hawaii, passengers might visit a macadamia nut farm and later snorkel by moonlight.
 Night sailings depend on the venue.
 Excursions are included fleetwide.

 - Dinners are usually casual affairs, short on menu choices and long on conversation.
 There are typically a couple of main course options, often based on freshly caught seafood.
 Most alcoholic beverages are included.
-The Un-Cruise bars are open 24 hours a day and stocked with top brands.
+Ship bars are open 24 hours a day and stocked with top liquor brands.

 - River cruises (only offered on board the SS Legacy) provide "softer" adventures than the Adventure ones, with the extent of recreation that is a little walking in town.
 These cruises highlight the history, culture and wildlife of the ports of call through a series of tours and enrichment lectures on board.
 There are options for those who look for more activity during free time in port.
 After the excursions, passengers have the opportunity to explore on their own by window shopping or hiking the local trails.